 Scooter taxi (optional): 50,000 IDR round-trip

-Banyu Wana Amertha is one of the most peaceful and underrated waterfalls in North Bali.
-Hidden in the jungle near Bedugul, it’s actually a collection of four waterfalls—and each of them is beautiful in its own way.
+Banyu Wana Amertha is one of the most underrated waterfalls in North Bali, tucked away in the jungle near Bedugul.
+What makes this spot unique is that it’s not just one waterfall — it’s a collection of four, each beautiful in its own way.

-We were honestly blown away.
-After seeing the photos online, we weren’t sure if it would live up to the hype, but it exceeded our expectations.
-No crowds, lush greenery, and a truly magical atmosphere.
-If you’re looking for a quiet nature escape with multiple waterfalls in one spot, this is it.
+Honestly, we weren’t sure if it would live up to the photos we’d seen online, but it exceeded our expectations: no crowds, lush greenery, and a calm, magical atmosphere.
+I was unprepared for how much I’d love this place.

-From the parking area, it’s an easy 15-minute walk on a well-maintained trail.
-If you don’t feel like walking, you can hop on a scooter taxi for 50,000 IDR round-trip.
+From the parking area, it’s an easy 15-minute walk along a well-maintained trail through the forest.
+If you’re not in the mood to walk, there’s also a scooter taxi service for 50,000 IDR round-trip.
 Entrance is 30,000 IDR per person, and scooter parking is free.

 6. Buy souvenirs at the Bedugul market